gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Clear-AIPAuthentication.md

 In addition, all Rights Management templates from the %LocalAppData%\Microsoft\MSIPC\msip folder are deleted for the current user.
 Rights Management templates are not deleted from the %LocalAppData\Microsoft\MSIPC folder that Office uses.

+Note: This cmdlet requires the preview version of the Azure Information Protection client.

 ## EXAMPLES